Jeffries: Trump default comments complicate debt talks

 House Minority Leader Hakeem Jeffries (D-N.Y.) warned Thursday that former President Trump’s recent comments advising Republicans to allow a default have complicated the effort to raise the debt ceiling and prevent an economic crisis.

-Jeffries predicted Trump’s remarks would only encourage House Republicans to dig in with their demands for steep spending cuts in return for lifting the debt cap — cuts President Biden has rejected as part of the talks — making it tougher for the parties to secure a deal and prevent an economy-rattling default in the coming weeks.
+Jeffries predicted Trump’s remarks would encourage House Republicans to dig in with their demands for steep spending cuts in return for lifting the debt cap — cuts President Biden has refused to include as part of the talks — making it tougher for the parties to secure a deal and prevent an economy-rattling default in the coming weeks.

 “It’s unfortunate, because there are a lot of extreme MAGA Republicans in the House right now who share the same position that former President Trump articulated,” Jeffries said during a press briefing in the Capitol.

-Jeffries said Biden’s allies on Capitol Hill would stand by the president in opposition to the Republicans’ proposed cuts, which Jeffries warned would devastate low-income families reliant on health programs, like Medicaid, and nutrition benefits like food stamps.
+Jeffries said Biden’s allies on Capitol Hill would stand by the president in opposition to the Republicans’ proposed cuts, which Jeffries warned would devastate low-income families reliant on programs such as Medicaid or food stamps.

 “Republicans are saying the other option is to default, [and] that’s exactly what President Trump laid out last night,” Jeffries said.
 “It’s an inherently unreasonable position.”